Bikeman868/NPL/docs/LANGUAGE.md

 accept any type of message).

-In this case `accept * {}` defines the processing steps to perform when a message of any type is received, and  `emit console.line { message { text 'Hello, world' } }` sends a `console.line` type message with its `text` field set to the string literal "Hello, world".
+In this case `accept * {}` defines the processing steps to perform when a message of any type is received, and  `emit console.Line { message { text 'Hello, world' } }` sends a `console.Line` type message with its `text` field set to the string literal "Hello, world".

 Note that the process does not know where the incomming message came from, or where the response that it emitted will be sent next.
 Processes know nothing about the structure of the program, and are wired together by routing logic.
-This separation is a deliberate design choice.
+This separation is a deliberate NPL language design choice.

 <a name="hello-world-network"></a>
 ## Network